 Never introduce air or steam pressure into the pump casing or piping to remove a blockage.
 This could result in personal injury or damage to the equipment.
-If backflushing is absolutely necessary, liquid pressure must be limited to 50% of the maximum permissible operating pressure shown on the pump performance curve (see Section E, Page 1).
+Because this pump is equipped with a Gorman-Rupp double grease lubricated seal, If backflushing is absolutely necessary liquid pressure must be limited to 10 p.s.i.